Malte311/BookLibrary/README.md

 ## :book: Usage
 After the installation, run `php userAdministration.php add` on the command line in order to create an initial user.
 Afterwards, you can log into the application using the credentials you just created.
 This script allows you to _delete_, _edit_ or _list_ all available users as well.
 Simply replace the parameter `add` with `delete`, `edit` or `list`, respectively.

 While logged in, you can view, filter and sort all book note files which are present in the `data/` directory.
-In order to get rid of the example files from this repository, simple delete them in the `data/` folder.
+In order to get rid of the example files from this repository, simply delete them in the `data/` folder.
 For adding new book notes, place their corresponding markdown files in the `data/books/` folder (and optionally the book cover in the `data/covers/` folder).
 A detailed guide on how to manage the book note files can be found [here](https://github.com/Malte311/BookLibrary/blob/master/src/data/README.md).

 The content of each book note file can be viewed by clicking on the corresponding card in the overview.
-When viewing the statistics, keep in mind that each book can be read multiple times, i.e., the numbers do not represent unique books read.

 ## :page_facing_up: License

-This project is licensed under the [MIT License](https://github.com/Malte311/BookLibrary/blob/master/LICENSE).
+This project is licensed under the terms of the [MIT License](https://github.com/Malte311/BookLibrary/blob/master/LICENSE).